📷 : Ben Wilkin

-I guess that was the most scary of all the nights but again it wasn’t too bad, I managed to go on and do what I wanted to do.
-The previews were a little bit funky haha, on the dress run there were a couple of technical things that went a little bit wrong.
-We only had two previews so the press night was after only performing it twice in this space, so that added an extra level of like, oh ok I’ve got to kind of knuckle down and make sure we don’t mess anything up!
+I guess that was the most scary of all the nights but, again, it wasn’t too bad, I managed to go on and do what I wanted to do.
+The previews were a little bit funky though haha.
+On the dress run, there were a couple of technical things that went a little bit wrong.
+We only had two previews so the press night was after only performing it twice in this space, so that added an extra level of realising we had to knuckle down and make sure we didn’t mess anything up!
 I think it went ok, there were no major issues anyway haha!

 Was there anything that stood out from the script which drew you to the part?

 Yeah, similarly to the play that I said I really liked, The Flick, Confidence is kind of comedic but quite bleak as well.
-I think for me, my favourite type of comedy is where it comes from somewhere a little bit dark, I don’t know, mixing those two kind of shades together really works for me.
+I think for me, my favourite type of comedy is where it comes from somewhere a little bit dark.
+Mixing those two shades together really works for me.
 I thought it was a very enjoyable script and I had a fun time reading it, you can always know by how quickly I’m getting through a script whether or not I like it.
-The character Dean really stood out to me as well, he’s funny, he’s very relatable, he’s very likeable, and I think that’s what drew me to him, he’s one of those guys, you read his character or you’ve watched him, and you’re like, I want to be his friend, he seems like a cool guy.
+The character Dean really stood out to me as well, he’s funny, he’s very relatable, he’s very likeable, and I think that’s what drew me to him.
+He’s one of those guys where you read his character or you watch him, and you want to be his friend, he seems like a cool guy.

 What’s the response been like to the show?

 Ah it’s been good.
 It’s a show that’s got a very specific audience, it’s quite quirky, it’s quite a weird show, I think a lot of people really like that, and it’s light and funny in some ways, but then it kind of twists and gets a bit dark in other ways.
-There’s been a lot of great creatives working on it, the set’s amazing, we’ve got great music, we’ve great actors, obviously a great writer and great director, so I think a lot of people have really enjoyed it.
-I’ve had quite a lot of messages on Instagram from people who have come to see it saying how much they enjoyed it, which is always nice to hear, it always puts a smile on my face because that’s kind of why I’m there, hopefully to entertain people, give them what they paid for.
-So yeah it’s been good, it’s been a great response, generally.
+There’s been a lot of great creatives working on it, the set’s amazing, we’ve got great music, we’ve got great actors, obviously a great writer and a great director, so I think a lot of people have really enjoyed it.
+I’ve had quite a lot of messages on Instagram from people who have come to see it saying how much they enjoyed it, which is always nice to hear.
+It always puts a smile on my face because that’s why I’m there, hopefully to entertain people and give them what they paid for.
+So yeah, it’s been good, it’s been a great response, generally.

 Do you have a technique for learning lines?

-Yes I’ve got an app, LineLearner, someone recommended it to me a couple of years ago, it’s really useful.
+Yes, I’ve got an app called LineLearner, someone recommended it to me a couple of years ago and it’s really useful.
 You can record the whole script or if it’s just an audition, the whole page, your lines and the other person’s lines, you can either choose to play it back to you as the whole thing or you can mute your part and only hear the rest.
 If you don’t have the app, then the best way I would say is to do it with someone else, but that takes up a lot of their time, and you need someone to be free, so if you don’t have that then get the app LineLearner, hahaha a little plug, I’m not sponsored or anything though haha!